Back to: SQL Server Tutorial For Beginners and Professionals

-In this article, I am going to discuss what exactly Change Data Capture in SQL Server is and its need.
+In this article, I am going to discuss what exactly Change Data Capture (CDC) in SQL Server is and its need.
 Please read our previous article where we discussed How SQL Server Store and Manages Data Internally in detail.
+At the end of this article, you will understand the following pointers in detail which are related to CDC in SQL Server.

 Why we need Change Data Capture (CDC) in SQL Server?